dirkkane/Firefight-Core/README.md

 # How To Build
 ## Variables
-The first thing you need to do is change the following lines at the beginning of `build.cmds` and `buildMaps.cmds`:
+Change the following lines at the beginning of `build.cmds` and `buildMaps.cmds`:

 ```
 basecache